harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 # Mid-Print Insertions

-I also wanted to add weights to the legs, both to increase the stability of the whole apparatus and give them a more premium feel.
-I ended up designing cavities into the model into which I could insert pennies mid-print[^4][^5].
+I wanted to add weights to the legs, to increase the stability of the whole apparatus and give it a more premium feel.
+I added cavities to the model into which I could insert stacks of pennies mid-print[^4][^5].
 The result was that each leg required three pauses mid-print:

 1. a pause to insert magnets at the bottom (you have to use a dab of superglue to hold magnets in place – otherwise they run the risk of being drawn upward to the magnetic components of the printer hotend),
-2. a pause at the halfway mark to change from the green filament to the white, and
+2. a pause at the halfway mark to change from the green filament to the white (this was optional, but I like the bicolor look – and it provides a visual cue to prevent trying to put the base together with parts inverted), and
 3. a pause at the top to insert the top magnets and the pennies.

 ![A 3D printer with a print in progress on the bed.
 The print is wavy and green on the bottom, but the upper layers that are printing now are white.
 The inside is filled with a wavy pattern of plastic, known as "gyroid infill."
 There are holes for the dowel mounts to snap into but between those holes are holes in which pennies and cylindrical nickel plated magnets have been embedded.](/media/3d-printed-irish-whistle-stand/insertions.jpg)

 # Future Work

-While I have delivered the gift (partially as an attempt not to keep designing for months without knowing how well it works already) there's already a couple areas I'd like to improve in future versions.
+While I have delivered the gift (partially as an attempt not to keep designing for months without knowing how well it works already) there's already areas I'd like to improve in future versions.
 I've made it clear to Emma that the gift is the design, not the physical object, and we will continue to print further iterations of it until it meets her needs.

 ## Connector stability